UniversalDependencies/UD_Portuguese-Bosque/README.md

 versions, the data was split in dev, test and train following the distribution of sentences from Zeman et al.

-The conversion was implemented by Eckhard Bick and revised by:
+The conversion was implemented by Eckhard Bick and revised mainly by:

 - Alexandre Rademaker
+- Claudia Freitas
 - Fabricio Chalub

-- Claudia Freitas
-- Guilherme Paulino-Passos
-- Luisa Rocha
-- Isabela Soares-Bastos
-- Livy Real
-- Valeria Paiva
+(see other contributors below)

 The HamleDT conversion was implemented by Dan Zeman and revised by: